ur-whitelab/md-agent/README.md

-MDCrow is a LLM-agent based toolset for Molecular Dynamics.
+MDCrow is an LLM-agent based toolset for Molecular Dynamics.
 It's built using Langchain and uses a collection of tools to set up and execute molecular dynamics simulations, particularly in OpenMM.